Kantakuzina Katarina Branković Serbian Orthodox Secondary School: Contemporary period

-On 2 October 2003, a meeting was convened at the Metropolitanate of Zagreb, Ljubljana and all Italy, where it was decided to reopen the school under the patronage of the Metropolitanate.
+On 2 October 2003, a meeting was convened at the seat of the Metropolitanate of Zagreb and Ljubljana, where it was decided to reopen the school under the patronage of the Metropolitanate.
 On 14 January 2004, Metropolitan Jovan Pavlović sent a letter of intent to the Ministry of Science and Education, and on 20 October, a commission met to establish the school.
 The high school was officially chartered on 21 February 2005.
 Stories about the school have been featured in various media outlets, including Jutarnji list, Novosti, Politika, Večernji list, Novi list, on Radio Television of Serbia, Radio Televizija Republike Srpske, the website of the President of Croatia, Croatian Radiotelevision and Radio Television of Vojvodina.